xAirx/FullStack-PassionProject/README.md

 &nbsp;
 &nbsp;

-### GrapQL Experimenting with federated GraphQL Microservices.
+###  ON HOLD - GrapQL Experimenting with federated GraphQL Microservices.

 - [ ] [GraphQL](https://graphql.org/) for backend magic
 - [ ] [GraphQL Generator integration ](https://www.graphql-code-generator.com/) for instant generated types for the backend and frontend